philip-martin/transformable/README.md

 // translate left 50px and down 100px but don't use a smooth transition myref.translate(50, 100, false);
 ```
+`x` and `y` are relative to the top left of the element before any transformation is applied.
+It is not the window/viewport pixels.
 ### `.rotate(origin, degrees, transition[, relativeToWindow])`
 ```
 // rotate 45 degrees clockwise with smooth transition myref.rotate(new Point(0, 0), 45, true);

-// Same but, rotated around the centre of the element myref.rotate(null, 45, true);
+// Same but, rotated around the centre myref.rotate(null, 45, true);
 ```
+Supply `null` as the first argument to rotate around the centre of the element.
 Positive values for `degrees` will be clockwise rotations, negative will be anticlockwise
 ### `.straighten()`
 ```
 myref.straighten()